will/bgwinch.nvim/README.md

 ### Other platforms

 If any terminal emulators non-mac platforms also send SIGWINCH on appearance change, you can give a custom `set_bg` function in `setup({set_bg = function()...end})`.

-PRs welcome to add support for these other platforms.
+The wiki has some guides to other platforms such as Gnome.
+PRs welcome to add support for these other platforms as needed.